Browse our guides or talk to our team.

 The ability to add layers to your Gliffy diagram is a powerful and important feature.
 This guide will help you get the most of layers and even teach you how to use layers to create an interactive diagram.
 Read on or jump ahead to one of the following sections to get started:

-If you're not in Gliffy yet, be sure to sign up for a free trial of Gliffy Online or check out our Atlassian apps to try these features for yourself.
+If you're not in Gliffy yet, be sure to sign up for a free trial of Gliffy for Confluence to try these features for yourself.

 Layers are great for separating or grouping elements of your diagram.
 If you want to use your diagram to explain something in real time, being able to toggle layers on and off can help your viewer focus on the most important elements of your diagram, without getting overwhelmed by extra information.

 The layer feature can also help you quickly draw and sketch your ideas without accidentally moving certain elements around the page.
 For example, using a locked base layer for the device or screen type while making a wireframe allows you to add your ideas without accidentally moving that base layer around.